College of Professional Advancement

 Designed for busy and working adults

 We understand there are many demands on your time, so we design classes with that in mind.
 The B.S. in Human Services admits students five times per year in January, March, May, August, and October.
-To further accommodate busy schedules, students can complete the degree fully online.
-For majors who prefer in-person courses, evening classes are also offered at Mercer’s Douglas County, Henry County, or Macon locations, or through a blended combination of online and in-person evening classes.
+To further accommodate busy schedules, students can complete the Human Services degree fully online.
+For majors who prefer in-person courses, evening classes are also offered at Mercer’s Douglas County, Henry County, or Macon locations.

 There are two eight-week terms during the fall and spring semesters, and one eight-week and one four-week term available during the summer semester.
 Students can take two classes per week, meeting one night only, enabling them to comfortably maintain a work-life balance.